-PSHE is also taught in a cross curricular way and links with other subjects e.g. focusing in PE on how exercise makes us feel mentally as well as our bodies, promoting healthy lifestyles in Science and internet safety is taught through Computing.
+PSHE is also taught in a cross curricular way and links with other subjects e.g. focusing in PE on how exercise makes us feel mentally as well as our bodies, promoting healthy lifestyles in Science and online safety is also taught through Computing.